docker/labs/dockercon-us/docker-orchestration/README.md

 ## Pre-requisites

 You will need all of the following in order to complete this lab:

 - Three nodes running Docker v1.12.x.
 Each VM will be referenced as **v112node0**, **v112node1**, and **v112node2**.
+	-  You can install the latest stable version of Docker 1.12 from <a href="http://test.docker.com">http://test.docker.com</a>

 - A Docker ID.
 Creating a Docker ID is free, and allows you to push and pull images from Docker Hub.
 [This link](https://docs.docker.com/mac/step_five/) describes how to create a Docker ID (you only need to complete the procedure up to step 2.3).